 11. Black pendant light

 Lighting plays a crucial role in Scandinavian interiors, and a black pendant light can serve as a striking sculptural element above a coffee table.
-Large, matte black domes or intricate wire designs provide a focal point that draws the eye and anchors the room's fixtures create a beautiful contrast against white ceilings, emphasizing the height and volume of the the light is turned on, the dark exterior of the lamp makes the warm glow feel even more inviting and a fixture with a simple, organic shape ensures that it remains timeless while adding a modern, sophisticated edge to your living room decor.
+Large, matte black domes or intricate wire designs provide a focal point that draws the eye and anchors the room's layout.
+These fixtures create a beautiful contrast against white ceilings, emphasizing the height and volume of the space.
+When the light is turned on, the dark exterior of the lamp makes the warm glow feel even more inviting and focused.
+Choosing a fixture with a simple, organic shape ensures that it remains timeless while adding a modern, sophisticated edge to your living room decor.

 12. Grey and black palette